Looks Unfamiliar: John Rain – They Probably Made Mick Fleetwood And Samantha Fox Look Like The Hitman And Her

 About John

 John Rain is the host of SMERSH Pod, an irreverent look at the James Bond series, Michael Caine’s cinematic output, eighties action movies and much more besides.
-You can find SMERSH Pod here and follow the show on Twitter at @SMERSHPOD.
-Thunderbook, John’s guide to the James Bond Cinematic Universe, is available from Amazon here.
+You can find SMERSH Pod here and follow the show on Bluesky at @smershpod.com.

 Buy A Book!